michaelessiet/QR-Code-Generator-Extension/README.md

 # QR Code Generator Extention

 This project is a QR code generator Chrome extension built using Solidjs.
+It's a light weight project that I put together while exploring the process of building Chrome extensions.

 ## Getting Started